 A mind free of clutter is a strong mind.

 Challenge yourself daily

-I work out 6 mornings a week and my body and mind thank me for it.
+I work out every day and my body and mind thank me for it.
 Endorphins are such a real thing, guys.
 I feel so happy when my muscles are burning and I’m pouring with sweat.
 I feel accomplished.
 I feel like I can handle anything.

 Working out takes more than physical strength, it takes mental strength too.
 To keep yourself pushing when your muscles are screaming.
 To even get up out of bed to put yourself through that takes a lot of strength.

 That motivation and determination that you build when you do this spills out into other areas of your life.
 It really does.

 When you can physically challenge yourself on a daily basis, you’ll find that you’re more willing to accept other challenges.

 That’s how I choose to challenge myself, but if you’re not particularly a fan of working out, think about other ways you can challenge yourself and push yourself out of your comfort zone at least once a day.